Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Mesoscopic structure by inhomogeneous mixing: the staircase

-The third approach is to trace the propagation of spontaneous pulses that are sufficiently mild not to perturb transport barriers.
-In TJ-II~\cite{MilligenNF2017} and W7-X~\cite{MilligenNF2018} L-mode plasmas, the propagation of spontaneous and mild electron temperature perturbations was analyzed using an information theoretic measure called transfer entropy.
-The perturbations were too irregular (as avalanches) for their propagation to be analyzed using the conventional Fourier technique.
-Transfer entropy $\mathrm{TE}(\rho, \tau)$ measures the causal relation or the information transfer between two serial data separated by $\rho$ in space and $\tau$ in time, based on the degree of enhanced predictability by knowing the history of additional data~\cite{SchreiberPRL2000}.
-The analysis identified the trapping (barrier) and jumping (mixing) zones of the information contained in a reference signal measured near the plasma center (see Figure~\ref{fig:TJW7}).
-Most barriers were found around the low-order rational surfaces, and they were interpreted as a result of the poloidal flow shear associated with the rational surfaces~\cite{MilligenNF2023}.
+The third approach is to trace the propagation of spontaneous pulses that are sufficiently mild so not to perturb transport barriers.
+In TJ-II \cite{MilligenNF2017} and W7-X \cite{MilligenNF2018} L-mode plasmas, the propagation of spontaneous and mild electron temperature perturbations was analyzed using an information theoretic measure called transfer entropy.
+The perturbations were too irregular for their propagation to be analyzed using the conventional Fourier technique.
+Transfer entropy $\mathrm{TE}(\rho, \tau)$ measures the causal relation or the information transfer between two serial data separated by $\rho$ in space and $\tau$ in time, based on the degree of enhanced predictability by knowing the history of additional data \cite{SchreiberPRL2000}.
+The analysis identified the trapping (barrier) and jumping (mixing) zones of the information (see Figure~\ref{fig:TJW7}).
+Most barriers were found around the low-order rational surfaces, and they were interpreted as a result of the poloidal flow shear associated with the rational surfaces \cite{MilligenNF2023}.
 The immediate transfer of the information in the jumping zone (indicated by red arrows) was attributed to the interacting modes between different rational surfaces.
-The observed inhomogeneous mixing of the information in TJ-II and W7-X plasmas suggests the importance of electromagnetic effects or non-adiabatic electron effects on a plasma state with mesoscopic transport barriers that could not be investigated in the electrostatic and adiabatic electron gyrokinetic simulations.
+A link between the rational surfaces and transport barriers suggests the importance of electromagnetic effects or non-adiabatic electron effects (see below).
 Barriers from different mechanisms may be not necessarily exclusive.

-\subsection{Characteristics of the $E \times B$ staircase}
+\subsection{Characteristics of the $\mathbf{E} \times \mathbf{B}$ staircase}